How to Get Rid of Plaster Bagworms In Your Home

 Little grey bugs attached to the walls?
+Learn what they are and how to exterminate them

 Have you noticed small greyish to white colored bugs hanging on your walls or ceiling?
 Or maybe it looks like some kind of egg sac?
 What you are likely seeing is a cocoon-like case, with an insect hidden inside.
 The common name for these creatures is a Plaster Bagworm, however, it is more etymologically accurate to refer to them as Household Case Bearers (Phereoeca uterella).
 Dust Worms are another common name for these creatures.
 The long oval-shaped little case or “bag” that is most commonly found in homes and garages are the cocoon created by the larval or caterpillar stage of a moth.